 These Model Business Practices do not provide guidance related to how the Impact Evaluation results are used.

 These Model Business Practices focus on conducting Impact Evaluations, and development of supporting plans and reports.
-They do not include guidance related to the evaluation of program design and implementation (i.e., “process evaluation”) or market assessments (market evaluations).
+They do not include guidance related to the evaluation of program design and implementation (i.e., process evaluation) or market assessments (market evaluations).

 These Model Business Practices focus on guidance for conducting Impact Evaluations to support determination of gross energy and demand savings.
 They do not provide guidance on Net Savings determination (e.g., free-ridership or spillover).
-Though outside the scope of these Model Business Practices, determining Net Savings and Net-to-Gross Ratios may be desirable or required for program EM&V. Should this metric be desired, it should be indicated in the EM&V Framework and subsequent planning documents.
+Though outside the scope of these Model Business Practices, determining Net Savings and Net-to-Gross Ratios may be desirable or required for program EM&V. Should these metrics be desired, it should be indicated in the EM&V Framework and subsequent planning documents.

 Definitions